robincornett/sixtenpress-simple-menus/README.md

 Alternatively, you can also disable the inheritance function, at which point the plugin will behave as its predecessor does.

+**Update:** as of version 0.3.0, Six/Ten Press Simple Menus will work with any theme, not just Genesis child themes.
+Any registered navigation menu location can be selected for this plugin to modify.

 ## Requirements
-* WordPress 4.4, tested up to 4.5
+* WordPress 4.4, tested up to 4.7
-* the Genesis Framework

 ## Installation